Today's Mortgage Rates: Should You Lock In?

-Mortgage rates fluctuate from week to week, and not even the wisest Wall Street maven can know for certain what mortgage rates will be by the time your loan closes.
-If you lock in, you risk losing out on savings if rates go down.
-If you don't lock in, you risk getting stuck with higher mortgage payments if rates go up.
+Mortgage rates fluctuate from day to day, and not even the wisest Wall Street maven can know for certain what mortgage rates will be by the time your loan closes.
+If you lock in your mortgage rate, you risk losing out on savings if rates go down... but if you don't lock in your rate, you risk getting stuck with higher mortgage payments if rates go up.

 Mortgage Rate Fluctuations: Small Change, Big Difference